Chisel-blocks/halfband_interpolator/README.md

 Use that to remove/add dependencies to your project.
 The projects you define should be either in Maven repository or published locally.

+To build everything (assuming you have access to all the preferences and have sbt installed properly):
+./init_submodules.sh
+./configure
+make all

 ### Below are the original instructions of the project template.
 I'm not currently using that approach.
 =======================================================================================================